freeCodeCamp/freeCodeCamp/guide/english/user-experience-design/interaction-design/index.md

 ## What is Interaction Design?

-Interaction Design, often abbreviated as IxD is concerned with the practice of designing interactive digital products such as websites, apps, softwares systems, and/or services.
-However, Interaction Design also comes handy when designing non-digital products.
+Interaction Design, often abbreviated as IxD is concerned with the practice of designing interactive digital products such as websites, apps, software systems, and/or services.
+However, Interaction Design also comes in handy when designing non-digital products.
 Interaction Design mainly focuses on behavior.

-Below are five distinct charecteristics of Interaction Design as defined by the eminent industrial designer and IDEO founder – Bill Moggridge (Shared from Interaction Design Foundation – IDF):
+Below are five distinct characteristics of Interaction Design as defined by the eminent industrial designer and IDEO founder – Bill Moggridge (Shared from Interaction Design Foundation – IDF):

 ## 1. Design involves changing situations by shaping and deploying artifacts
 Design is about transformation and the means available for the designer to bring the change in a particular situation is ultimately the designed artifact.